smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 ## Table Type 4
 ### Table-Valued Function

 A table-valued function acts like a view with the added benefit of being parameterized.
 Table-valued functions can be single-statement or multi-statement, and you can join to other datasets using `CROSS APPLY` or `OUTER APPLY`.
-Multi-statement TVFs should be avoided, as they cause performance issues because the optimizer cannot inline the functions.

 For this example, we create a table-valued function using the `Employees` table.
 To use the table values function, we can select from the function or use the `CROSS APPLY` join operation.